ra1028/swiftui-atom-properties/README.md

 #### Preview

 Even in SwiftUI previews, the view must have an `AtomRoot` somewhere in the ancestor.
-However, since This library offers the new solution for dependency injection, you don't need to do painful DI each time you create previews anymore.
-You can to override the atoms that you really want to inject substitutions.
+To inject dependencies so that display a static preview, define the dependencies as atoms and override them.

 ```swift
 struct NewsList_Preview: PreviewProvider {